-The Group gives priority to suppliers that do not create significant hazards for the environment, as suppliers are assessed for their emission to, pollution and other negative impact on the external environment.
-In the meantime, the operational compliance of business partners in the supply chain is considered and assessment is made on their relevant social risks, such as staff employment compliance and safety compliance, among others.
-Therefore, priority is given to suppliers who have attained certification relating to environmental management (such as ISO14001) or social responsibility.
-For the year, more than 80 suppliers appointed by the Group were certificated suppliers.
-At some factories, suppliers with environmental certification or qualification accounted for 67% of the total number of suppliers appointed.
-In addition, the Group also conducts assessment on the environmental performance and social responsibility of appointed suppliers.
-During the reporting period, more than 110 suppliers passed such assessment.
+The Group gives priority to suppliers that do not create significant hazards for the environment, as suppliers are assessed for their emission, pollution and other negative impact on the external environment.
+In the meantime, the operational compliance of business partners in the supply chain is considered and assessment is made on their relevant social risks, including staff employment compliance and safety compliance, among others.
+During the Reporting Period, the Group adopted the following methods to control supply-chain risks: